Hilary’s Home Page

 The family histories of the Belton, Salthouse and Hartigan families

-Featuring Bwlchgwyn, Nether Alderley, Liverpool and Manchester.
+Featuring Bwlchgwyn, Nether Alderley, Liverpool, Manchester, Ireland and Scotland.

 Bwlchgwyn will always be a special place for me, it’s where I was born, and I was born in the same room in the same cottage where my father was born in March 1920.
 The cottage was at the top of Wesley Road, overlooking the Nant y Ffrith valley – it is long gone and a bungalow has stood there for many years, but I remember clearly the cottage and the garden, the pigs over the wall and the blue and orange flowers along the path, my mother sewing my summer dresses and my dad taking me for walks on a Sunday, even though I was only 6 years old when we moved down to Brooklyn Stores.
 They are some of the memories I hang on to, from before television became commonplace and when people met in the Church, Chapels, pubs and shops instead.
 Dad knew everyone and soon got to know any newcomer or visitor and there always seemed to be people around – something that was lost in later years as different social, work and transport patterns altered the way of life of the nation.